brunobord/microsr/microsr.md

 ## experience

-the **gm** must reward clever choices and decisions, taking risks is okay, but lucky dice rolls would be the reward, not experience points (**xp**). reward acting as a group, following the character's goals, quests or dreams.
+the **gm** must reward clever choices and decisions, taking risks is okay, but lucky dice rolls would be the reward, not experience points. reward acting as a group, following the character's goals, quests or dreams.

 surviving is already a reward in itself.